JustinButler700/realesrgan-video-script/README.txt

-To run this script, install all the imports. then do run python3 myScript.py -i VIDEO_TITLE.mp4
+This script speeds up video upscaling for Real-ESRGAN First, download an portable executable for Real-ESRGAN here https://github.com/xinntao/Real-ESRGAN Drop this script into the same directory as the executable. then run it with : python3 myScript.py -i VIDEOT_TITLE.mp4

 If it doesn't work or produces python errors.
 Install all necessary dependencies: pip3 install Pillow